 The Foot and Ankle Fellowship at the University of Utah is committed to training physicians that can provide clinical excellence in orthopaedic foot and ankle care.
-Four foot and ankle faculty orthopedic subspecialists, with varied interests, allows exposure to a broad spectrum of clinical pathology during a busy fellowship experience.
+Working with three foot and ankle faculty orthopedic subspecialists, with varied interests, allows exposure to a broad spectrum of clinical pathology during a busy fellowship experience.
 The primary focus of the fellowship is to produce graduates with expertise in diagnosis and surgical care and allow for an exposure to research that teaches fellows to appreciate the nuances of research information and methodology.
 A comprehensive education program, partly designed by the fellow, allows for exposure to an elite level of insight into both common and rare foot and ankle conditions.
 The clinical experience focuses on the care of early adolescent patients to the senior members of our community.

 - Fellowship Positions: One